-- Students may enroll for a maximum of one credit semester or two consecutive non-credit modules on a tuition-free basis.
-Students who are enrolling in a non-credit course or program designed to prepare them to return to the workplace, can receive a tuition waiver equivalent to the tuition charges for a full-time credit student.
+- Students may enroll for a maximum of one semester on a tuition-free basis and must complete the FAFSA.
+The value of the funding is reduced by the amount of the grants packaged for the semester.
+Students enrolling in a non-credit course or program can receive a maximum tuition waiver equivalent to the cost of fifteen (15) credit hours of instruction (tuition only) in one (1) credit semester of instruction.
 College staff will assist students in an attempt to secure the necessary financial aid to continue their education.

 - Additional costs such as fees, textbooks and supplies must be paid by the student.

 - Students must have been laid off, permanently or indefinitely, from a permanent, full-time position within 12 months prior to the time they make application for the program.